Whitefield Square

 0.5 acres | 0.2 hectares

-The First Congregational Church, an important landmark in Savannah's African-American history, is located on the northwest corner of the square.
+There's more to Whitefield Square than meets the eye.
+The First Congregational Church, an important landmark in Savannah's African-American history, stands proudly on the northwest corner.

 All Features & Facilities